dgallegos/docker-tutorial/lessons/lesson-2.md

 golang              1.9                 ef89ef5c42a9        4 weeks ago         750MB
 ```

 You might see something that looks like above.
 What's the `<none> <none>` image?
 That's the image that was originally returning "pong".
-That's because docker doesn't get rid of the old image you built.
+Docker doesn't get rid of the old image you built.
 It just builds a new image, then moves that tag you were using before to the new image.
 (Kinda silly, but that's how it works)

 So now you have your the new image you built with the tag you want and the old image, but it doesn't have a tag anymore.